KDE/kreenshot-editor/README.md

 - Create Actions in lib (instead of UI file) and use in GUI (überlegen: nice ui file vs. good coding)
 - "Open last file storage location" or "Open storage location"
 - use m4 to generate settings class
+- use #pragma once? (non-standard) / replace it as soon as someone sees a problem

 QUESTIONS
 ---------